Last updated November 15, 2022

 “But couldn’t I just—oh—what if I just—” my overactive imagination created all sorts of won’t-be exit strategies.
 “Ok, Crystal, you’re up!”
 Phew.
 Luckily, I’d spent enough time trying to zip my phone back into my sporty fanny pack that I wasn’t picked to go first.
 Perfect.

 Now, I’d get to watch Crystal swing out into the air, take her feet off the platform and descend to the ground below.
-My was mind contemplating whether I was really going to do this, or if someone, somehow, was going to have to rescue me.
+My mind was contemplating whether I was really going to do this, or if someone would have to rescue me.

 She was as nervous on the outside as I was on the inside, but she did it.
 Eventually, so did I. But not without a little nudge from Cullen.
 I swung out and let gravity help me down the rope at a snail’s pace.